jesustoachild/tuya_generic_thermostat/README.md

 It not only supports basic IR remote commands but also integrates with external temperature sensors to achieve 0.1°C precision temperature control, enhancing indoor comfort via temperature difference control (0.4–0.6°C tolerance).

 ### Key Features
-- **Multi-region Tuya Cloud Support:** Covers global regions like CN, US, EU, IN, SG, etc., backing both English and Chinese UIs.
+- **Multi-region Tuya Cloud Support:** Covers global regions including CN, US, EU, and IN, with support for 8 language interfaces: English, 简体中文, 繁體中文, Français, Deutsch, Italiano, 日本語, and 한국어.

 - **External Temperature Sensor:** Can be linked with any HA temperature sensor for more accurate and comfortable control.
 - **Flexible Configuration:** Supports both UI-based Config Flow and manual `configuration.yaml` setup for advanced users.
 - **Complete Climate Logic:** A single HA `climate` entity handles mode switching (Cool/Heat, configured via `ac_mode`), target temperature, fan speed, auto energy-saving, and comfort modes.